tchowdhuryf/Trivia-App-FE/README.md

 This project is a Trivia Game application built using React, TypeScript, and Vite.

 Users can answer trivia questions across various categories and track their scores.
-The app connects to a backend service that manages question data, user scores, and game sessions.
+Users can add their own question to a category, edit any question form a category and delete any question from a category.
+The app connects to a backend service that manages categories and question data.

 ## Technologies Used